Office of International Programs

 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.
 We look forward to working with you and your son/daughter.

 Travel to Alcala

-Students make their own arrangements for travel to and from Spain.
-We strongly suggest that students use a travel agent as they may offer assistance should events alter itineraries at the last moment.
+Roundtrip airfare is included with this program.
+Students will travel together.
 Loyola University Maryland uses Alice Wilcox at Frosch Travel International (410-433-9300).
 She also can be reached by email at firstname.lastname@example.org.

 Students fly in and out of Barajas International Airport in Madrid, Spain.
 Alcala is about one hour outside of Madrid.
 Students are met at the airport by our on-site director and they travel together by bus to Alcala with their luggage to meet their host families.

 Students should carry with them: their passport with visa, money, ATM card, credit card, any prescription drugs they might need, and clothes for a day in case their luggage gets delayed.

 Historically, students fly United Airlines and leave from Newark International Airport in New Jersey.
 Usually, students fly nonstop to Madrid, and the flight can take about 7-8 hours.
 Flights going over to Europe normally leave the East Eoast in the early to late evening.

 It is very important that your student be checking the United Airlines website to make sure that their luggage complies with weight restrictions and number of bag restrictions.
 International flights are very strict about luggage size and weight and it is something that can change, so checking the website periodically as your student prepares to go is highly suggested.